white cursive text of the words 'Join Forces'

 APP THREADS & emails

 App threads and emails were created for each individual city, following the same structure and storylines set for social media.
-There, more product-focused copy was included with CTAs leading directly to shopping links.
+There, more product-focused copy was included, with CTAs leading directly to shopping links.
 In addition to protagonist blurbs, shoe design inspiration had prominent placement in app and email content, giving us an opportunity to expand upon how cultural aesthetics influenced each city’s shoe.
 This was also an opportunity to utilize all of the great interview quotes.

 Digital billboards went up in New York City on 34th Street and in Los Angeles at Circa LA.
-Our excitement was only matched (and maybe exceeded) by that of the protagonists who took to social media to share videos of their reactions to seeing themselves on the big screens.
+Our excitement was only matched (and maybe exceeded) by that of the talent, who took to social media to share videos of their reactions to seeing themselves on the big screens.

 OOH